My Path into Composition

 Personal Life

 Though I grew up in the United States, I currently live in Antequera, Spain.
-My work brought me here, that work being an NGO called “Punto de Encuentro” (“Meeting Point”).
-This NGO focuses on meeting needs for those displaced from their homeland (e.g., refugees) and providing training for those living in multicultural contexts (e.g., expats).
+My work brought me here – specifically, an NGO called Punto de Encuentro (“Meeting Point”), which focuses on supporting those displaced from their homeland (e.g., refugees) and providing training for people living in multicultural contexts (e.g., expats).